ethereum/ethereum-org-website/src/content/developers/docs/bridges/index.md

 ## Bridge types {#bridge-types}

-Bridges come in different types and flavors.
-Broadly, bridges can usually be classified into one of the following buckets:
+Bridges can usually be classified into one of the following buckets:

 - **Native Bridges –** These bridges are typically built to bootstrap liquidity on a particular blockchain, making it easier for users to move funds to the ecosystem.
 For example, the Avalanche Bridge is built to make it convenient for users to bridge from [Ethereum](/developers/docs/intro-to-ethereum/) to Avalanche.
 Other such bridges include Polygon PoS Bridge, Arbitrum Bridge, etc.
 - **Validator or Oracle Based Bridges –** These bridges rely on an external validator set or oracles to validate cross-chain transfers.
 Examples: Multichain and Across.